nathandamico5/nathandamico5/README.md

 ## Hello I'm Nathan
 I'm a software engineer with a love for technology and solving complex problems.
 Along with previous development experience, I have an educational background in computer science and am a graduate of Fullstack Academy.

-My go-to tech stack is fullstack javascript with React on the frontend and Node and Express with Postgres on the Backend.
+My go-to tech stack is fullstack javascript with React on the frontend and Node and Express with PostgresQL on the Backend.

 I am always looking to learn new things, expand my knowledge and become a better developer.